MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/externalizable-security-check/index.md

 ```

 ## The AuthorizationContext Object
-The `ExternalizableSecurityCheck` class provides the `AuthorizationContext authorizationContext` object is used for storing transient data associated with the current client for the security check.
+The `ExternalizableSecurityCheck` class provides the `AuthorizationContext authorizationContext` object which is used for storing transient data associated with the current client for the security check.
 Use the following methods to store and obtain data:

-* Get authenticated user set by this security check for the current client:
+* Get the authenticated user set by this security check for the current client:

     ```java
     AuthenticatedUser getActiveUser();